ouassimboutalliss/research_project_How-can-the-detection-of-brain-tumors-be-automated/README.md

 This study showed that ensemble learning achieved better results than when using a single model.
 For this, it is significant that the selected models that are used in an ensemble model do work well.

-The models used in the proof of concept application that will be discussed later achieved a very high accuracy score.
+The models used in the proof of concept application achieved a very high accuracy score.

 - Research file ->>  Research_project.ipynb
 - Proof of concept application ->> Application_tumor_detection.ipynb